Connect with others who understand.

 Chemotherapy

-Most people with epithelial ovarian cancer need to have six or more rounds of chemotherapy after undergoing surgery.
-Usually, doctors recommend two chemotherapy drugs: carboplatin (Paraplatin) and paclitaxel (formerly sold under the brand Taxol).
-Chemotherapy may be intravenous (injected into a vein through an IV) or intraperitoneal (delivered directly into the abdomen).
+Most people with epithelial ovarian cancer need to have six or more rounds of chemotherapy after surgery.
+Doctors usually recommend two chemotherapy drugs: carboplatin (Paraplatin) and paclitaxel (formerly sold under the brand Taxol).
+Chemotherapy may be intravenous (injected into a vein) or intraperitoneal (delivered directly into the abdomen).

 People with stage 3 or stage 4 epithelial tumors may need to undergo chemotherapy treatments before surgery to shrink the cancer and make it easier to remove.
-Chemotherapy done in this sequence is called neoadjuvant chemotherapy.
+When used this way to treat ovarian cancer, it’s called neoadjuvant chemotherapy.

 Targeted Therapy